season-studio/felisMindmap/README.md

 ## Release Notes

+### 1.0.5
+- Add the exporting and importing features for the preference
+- The shortcuts of moving the focus between the topic can be modified (for issue #6)
+- Fix the issue #5
+- Fix the bug that the link can not be opened in the vscode environment

 ### 1.0.4
 - Support multi-line in the title of the topic
 - Support special the max-width of displaying the title of the topic